LuthorW/LuthorW/README.md

 ## Hi there 👋

-## Eu sou Letícia, mas muitos me conhecem por Letícia Luthor.
+# I'm Letícia, but many know me as Letícia Luthor.

-🖥️: Eu curso Ciência da Computação na Unifal.
+🖥️ I'm studying Computer Science at Unifal.

-🏡: Eu sou brasileira e, atualmente, moro em Alfenas - MG.
+🏡 I'm Brazilian and currently living in Alfenas - MG.

-🦸‍♀️: Sou apaixonada por heróis e vilões.
+🦸‍♀️ I'm passionate about heroes and villains (just like Luthor on my name.

-📚: Histórias em quadrinhos e histórias de romance são coisas que eu sou apaixonada.
+📚 Romance stories and comic books are things I'm truly in love with.